syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### notifyChanges(action, data)
 {:#methods:notifychanges}

-Pass the server action and data to client method for rendering the appointments in schedule control.
+Passes the server-side action and data to the client-side for rendering the modified appointment list on the Schedule control.

 #### Example